Unary Operator in Java: Types, Examples

 m = 121

-1. In the above program, the value of variable x is 10.
-When ++x is executed, the operator will increment the value of x by 1, and then it will assign the value of x as 11.
+• The initial value of variable x is 10.
+When the expression ++x is executed, the operator will increment the value of x by 1, and then it will assign the updated value 11 to the variable x.

-2. When x++ is executed, the value of x will not be incremented in the statement because this is post incrementation.
+• When the expression x++ is executed, the value of x will not be incremented in the statement because this is post incrementation.
 Hence, the value of x will stay the same, i.e. 11.
 Thus, the output will be 11 * 11 = 121.

 Find the value of x and y in the following expression, given that the value of x is equal to 20.